 Not all pupils with physical disabilities will necessarily have special educational needs.
 Many pupils with disabilities learn alongside their peers with minimal need for additional resources beyond the aids which they use as part of their daily life, such as a wheelchair, a hearing aid or equipment to aid vision.
 Teachers take action in their planning to ensure that these pupils are enabled to participate as fully and effectively as possible within the national curriculum and the statutory assessment arrangements.
 Potential areas of difficulty will be identified and addressed at the outset of work.

-The school has a specially adapted disabled toilet, wheelchair access and a lift to the first floor classrooms.
+The school has a specially adapted disabled toilet, wheelchair access and a lift to the first-floor classrooms.
+The site is fully accessible.

 11. Storing and Managing Information